DNS Management - How To Update Your IP Address

 If you are using email through Cloud Sites you should also set up the "CNAME" entries for "mail" and "webmail".

-New Cloud Control Panel
+Cloud Control Panel

 You can also edit and update your DNS records through the new Cloud Control Panel's DNS page.

-It can take a while for the DNS settings changes to proliferate to the rest of the Internet, so your domain may not point to your Cloud Site right away.
+It can take a while for the DNS settings changes to propagate to the rest of the Internet, so your domain may not point to your Cloud Site right away.
 You can bypass DNS and make sure your site is up using the "Testing URL" listed in the site's "General Settings" tab.
 If you still can't access the site through your domain name after an hour or two you might contact your DNS provider for assistance.

 © 2011-2013 Rackspace US, Inc.